linn221/Book-Inventory/journal.md

 ### Refactoring
 - [x] course table's name column have to be unique
 - [x] change courses to singular route name
+- [ ] move js function to a separate file, src by using a helper

 ### Bugs
 - [x] in course form, one additional tab has